vhyza/sass-rails-source-maps/README.markdown

-# Sass Rails Source Maps
+# DEPRECATED: Sass Rails Source Maps

+## This gem is not under active developement

+As an alternative, you can try to use [sassc-rails with inline source maps support](https://github.com/sass/sassc-rails#inline-source-maps).

+---

 __NOTE__: This gem requires `sass-rails` version `5.0.0`